 One thing to bear in mind is that having a nice e-bike plus a nice trailer is an attractive target for potential thieves.
 Check out this information on e-bike GPS trackers for one preventative measure and general bike theft prevention tips that you can take.

 The Thule Chariot Cab is a highly practical, versatile bike trailer for transporting your dog on your e-bike adventures.
 You can transport small to medium-sized dogs with it, alongside a small child and additional supplies, and even use it for dedicated trips to the supermarket.
 It includes multiple attachments to support its use as a bike trailer and for walking and jogging.
-It folds down easily to fit in the boot of the car.
+It folds down easily to fit in the trunk of the car.
 Therefore, it’s a highly recommended purchase to greatly increase the practicality of your e-bike, and as a great method of transport for your dog 🙂

 Happy riding, with your dog in tow!